fluffynuts/synchronous-promise/README.md

 ```
 *On any modern TypeScript (v2+), you shouldn't need to do this.*

+Also note that TypeScript does async/await cleverly, treating all promises
+equally, such that `await` will work just fine against a SynchronousPromise -- it just won't be backgrounded.

 ### Production code
 The main aim of SynchronousPromise is to facilitate easier testing.
 That being
 said, it appears to conform to expected `Promise` behaviour, barring the